 Since 1981 GMPF has invested in private companies through pooled vehicles raised by specialised management teams.
-Nine new fund commitments together totalling almost £237 million were made by GMPF during 2016/17.
-The portfolio of 101 active funds is diversified by stage of investment (from early stage investments to very large buyout investments) and geographic location across the UK, Europe, the US and Asia.
+Nine new fund commitments and one follow-on commitment, together totalling almost £326 million, were made by GMPF during 2017/18.
+The portfolio of 104 active funds is diversified by stage of investment (from early stage investments to very large buyout investments) and geographic location across the UK, Europe, the US and Asia.

-As at 31 March 2017 the target rate of annual new fund commitments was £240 million.
-Of the £1,520 million committed to funds, some £954 million has been drawn down and invested by managers and £863 million has been returned to GMPF as distributions of sales of investments and income.
-The value of assets currently invested in private equity was £589 million.
+As at 31 March 2018 the target rate of annual new fund commitments was £280 million.
+Of the £1,846 million committed to funds, some £1,187 million has been drawn down and invested by managers and £987 million has been returned to GMPF as distributions of sales of investments and income.
+The value of assets currently invested in private equity was £773 million.

 During 2011, GMPF undertook a fundamental review of private equity performance measurement in conjunction with its specialist adviser (Capital Dynamics), leading to the adoption of a vintage decade approach.
-The since inception performance remains stable, with an annualised return of 16.6% as at 31 March 2017.
+The since inception performance remains stable, with an annualised return of 16.5% as at 31 March 2018.
 1980 vintage commitments have returned over 12% per year, whilst 1990 vintage commitments have returned over 25% per year.
 The performance of funds invested between 2000 and 2010 is over 9% per year.